 They look quite inexpensive considering the space of the huge containers.
 However, once again, it is important to be aware that many other charges will be incurred for loading the goods into the containers or other charges related to packing and shoring.
 This will increase the total charges.
 In the case of shipping in a full container, packing in crates or pallets would be important, and also the carriers would charge you for shoring.
 Also, in the case of shipping household goods, international moving companies will charge for pickup and documentation.
 There will also be customs clearance and related charges for both commercial cargo and personal effects.
 This will vary depending on the volume of the shipment or the variety of goods being shipped.

-January, 2021 – Worldwide importer/exporter is threatened by a scarcity of shipping containers.
+June, 2021 – Worldwide importer/exporter is threatened by a scarcity of shipping containers.
 This shortage has led to prices of containers tripling in 2020/2021 and became a threat to world economic recovery from the COVID-19 crisis.
 It is now getting impossible to rent a full container because of container shortage.

 If you are interested in getting a quote for container shipping or Consolidation / Groupage shipping from Japan, contact us and get a quote.

 Cost of container shipping from Japan to US